Port Lands: History

 In 1912, the Toronto Harbour Commission started to develop the Ashbridge's Bay Reclamation Scheme.
 The plan was to drain and fill in the marsh in order to address health concerns, and to develop the area for industry and shipping.
 By 1922, 200 hectares of marsh were filled in, followed by another 200 hectares later in the 1920s.
 The marsh was eliminated between Cherry and Leslie Streets, and the Keating Channel became the sole outlet for the Don River.

 In the 1950s, the Leslie Spit, the Hearn Generating Station, the Commissioners Incinerator and the Gardiner Expressway were built, the latter over the mouth of the Don River.
 There was a hope that the opening of the Saint Lawrence Seaway would make the Port Lands a major industrial and shipping hub; however, this hope was not fulfilled.

 By the 1970s, most industries had left the area, and much of the land was polluted from former heavy manufacturing and oil refinery operations.
 By the 1980s, the Port Lands were used primarily for light industry, as well as for municipal facilities such as salt storage.
 In the early 2000s, several film production studios were built in the area.

 In 2001, the City of Toronto, the Province of Ontario and the federal government jointly created the Toronto Waterfront Revitalization Corporation, today known as Waterfront Toronto, to plan for the renewal and redevelopment of the Port Lands.
 By this time the Port Lands were considered to be the largest under-developed and under-used urban space in North America.

 In 2017, Waterfront Toronto received $1.25 billion from municipal, provincial and federal levels of government to clean up the Port Lands and protect the area from flooding by naturalizing the mouth of the Don River.
 There was also the goal to prepare for residential development and create more parks within the Port Lands.
+In 2025, the municipal, provincial, and federal governments provided $325 million each for housing on Ookwemin Minising as well as Quayside.

 Ashbridge streetcar line

 The Ashbridge streetcar line was an early public transit service in the Port Lands.
 It opened on November 5, 1917 to serve workers employed at munitions factories in the Port Lands during World War I. The City of Toronto constructed and owned the line but had the Toronto Railway Company (TRC) operate it.

 The double-track line ran south from Queen Street, crossed over the Grand Trunk Railway tracks and the Keating Channel on a trestle, following the Don Roadway and turned west on Commissioners Street running in a reserved right-of-way that terminated at Cherry Street.
-At each end, the line had a single track terminus without a turning loop or wye; the line used double-ended streetcars supplied by the TRC.
+At each end, the line had a single track terminus without a turning loop or wye; the line used bidirectional streetcars supplied by the TRC.

 The Toronto Transportation Commission took over the TRC and the Ashbridge line on September 1, 1921.
 On September 19, 1924, the line was replaced by buses after the streetcar trestle over the Keating Channel was deemed to be unsafe for further use.